PhilippeChepy/platform/doc/Upgrade-Vault-Instances.md

-# HCP Vault cluster upgrade procedure
+# Hashicorp Vault cluster upgrade procedure

 **IMPORTANT** First, you need to perform a backup of your Vault cluster, this would help you easily rollback in case of disaster.
 Once your backup is made and stored in a safe location, you can proceed with the next steps.